 8. How’s your hosting?

 If your hosting isn’t up to scratch this will have an impact on your site, particularly if it’s frustratingly slow.
 We’ve all bounced back off websites which take too long to load and this is something else which Google penalises sites for.
 Unreliable hosting may also mean you have more downtime and, if the company aren’t fast on the fixes or difficult to deal with when you do get to speak to them, it might be time to consider a change.
 We’re partnered with UKFast, one of the most prestigious hosting companies in the UK.
 We popped down to Manchester to check out their vast set up and meet some of the team and were impressed enough to choose them.
 We’d be happy to help get you set up too.

 9. Has your site had the full SEO treatment?

-This is something we’d always recommend when launching a new site.
-Once we’ve spent a lot of time working with you to build your shiny new site, we think it’s crucial that people are able to find it!
-It might be something you can do yourself, or you might need to be put in touch with an SEO pro, but either way it’s worth doing.
-You’ll want to check things like whether you’ve cleaned out any dead links, and got any 301 redirects in the right place?
+Something we always recommend when launching a new site.
+Once you’ve spent a lot of time on building your shiny new site, you want people to find it!
+It might be something you can do yourself, or you might need an SEO pro, but either way it’s worth doing.
+You’ll want to make sure you’ve cleaned out any dead links, and got any 301 redirects in the right place.
 Are you using Analytics?
-Have you got all the keywords in your site properly so Google can find them?
+Have you got all the keywords in for Google?
 And if so, have you got the right keywords in or did you just guess them?
-It’s incredibly common that people have used the keywords that they think best apply to their business without actually confirming that those are the words that their target audience are searching for.
-For an initial upfront investment this is certainly an element that’s worth getting done properly as you’ll reap the benefits for a long time to come.
+People commonly use the keywords that they think best apply to their business, without actually confirming that those are the words that their target audience are searching for.
+For an initial investment this is an element that’s worth getting done properly as you’ll reap the benefits for a long time to come.